SoFi

-SoFi Technologies, Inc. (abbreviated as SoFi) is an American financial technology company.
-Founded in 2011 at Stanford University, it operates as a direct bank and provides its technology platform to other financial institutions.
-SoFi is the largest online lender in the U.S., and has 12.6 million customers as of 2025.
+SoFi Technologies, Inc. (abbreviated as SoFi, short for Social Finance) is an American financial technology company.
+Founded in 2011 by Stanford University graduates as a student loan refinancier, it operates a direct bank serving retail customers and businesses.
+SoFi is the largest U.S.-based online lender, and has nearly 16 million customers as of 2026.

-In its initial years, SoFi focused on providing student loans, using data science to assess risk and offer borrowers lower interest rates.
-Over time, it expanded its offerings to include personal loans, mortgages, auto loans, credit cards, stock investing, insurance, estate planning and bank accounts.
-The company also began to provide its technology platform to other financial institutions.
-SoFi became the first full-service financial technology startup to receive a formal U.S. banking license and the first nationally chartered consumer bank in the U.S. to allow cryptocurrency trading.
+In its initial years, SoFi focused on providing student loans, using data science to assess risk and offer lower interest rates.
+It later expanded to personal loans, mortgages, auto loans, credit cards, stock investing, insurance, estate planning, and bank accounts.
+SoFi was the first fintech startup company to receive a U.S. banking license, and the first U.S. national bank to offer cryptocurrency trading and issue its own stablecoin on a public blockchain.

 History

 2011–2013: Founding and early years

-SoFi, short for Social Finance, was founded at Stanford University in the Fall of 2011.
-The founders were Mike Cagney, Dan Macklin, James Finnigan, and Ian Brady, four students who met at the Stanford Graduate School of Business.
-The founders hoped SoFi could provide more affordable options for those taking on debt to fund their education.
-The company's inaugural loan program was a pilot at Stanford; for this pilot program, 40 alumni loaned about $2 million to approximately 100 students, for an average of $20,000 per student.
+SoFi was founded by Mike Cagney, Dan Macklin, James Finnigan, and Ian Brady, four graduate students who met at the Stanford Graduate School of Business in the Fall of 2011.
+The firm began with a pilot program offering low-interest student loans to Stanford University students, for which 40 alumni loaned an average of roughly $20,000 to each of about 100 students.

 In September 2012, SoFi raised $77.2 million, led by Baseline Ventures, with participation from DCM and Renren.
 Additional investors included Ron Suber.

 On October 2, 2013, SoFi announced that it had raised $500 million in debt and equity to fund and refinance student loans.
 This total funding amount came from $90 million in equity, $151 million in debt, and $200 million in bank participations, with the remaining capital from alumni and community investors.
-The $151 million in debt includes a $60 million line of credit from Morgan Stanley, and a $41 million line of credit from Bancorp.
+The $151 million in debt includes a $60 million line of credit from Morgan Stanley, and a $41 million line of credit from U.S. Bancorp.

 As of September 2013, SoFi had funded $200 million in loans to 2500 borrowers at the company's 100 eligible schools.

 In November 2013, SoFi announced a deal with Barclays and Morgan Stanley to create a bond backed by peer-to-peer student loans, which would create the first securitization of these loans to receive a credit rating.